Mujjabi/Kernel-Composition-Paper/README.md

-Title: "Dataset and Phenotypic Analysis Workflow - Kernel Composition Paper"
+# Title: Dataset and Phenotypic Analysis Workflow - Kernel Composition Paper"
-author: "Christopher Mujjabi"
+## Author: "Christopher Mujjabi"
-date: "2023-04-28"
+## Date: "2023-04-28"
-output: pdf_document

 ### Datasets Used in the Analysis